 Perceptions of the Alps are often rather rural than urban.
-However, around one third of Alpine inhabitants live in densely populated Alpine towns.
-They take on important functions for large territories and have a large international reputation.
-The Swiss Presidency of the Alpine Convention in 2021/2022 is making Alpine towns one of its priorities.
-With our partners, we research the roles of Alpine towns for the sustainable development of this territory.
-The results are published in a report that includes a scientific analysis of the role and current state of Alpine towns and five scenarios for the future to show alternative development options.
+However, around one third of Alpine inhabitants live in densely populated settlements.
+They take on important functions for large territories and often have a large international reputation.
+What do we know about the Alpine settlement system?
+What is the role of these towns for sustainable development in the Alps?
+How can we support small places?
+Our pilot action served to answer these questions.

 1. Report on the State of the Alps ‘Alpine Towns – Key to Sustainable Development of the Alpine Region’:

 The report consists of two parts.
 Part one presents current facts, maps and scientific debates around the Alpine settlement system.
 Part two presents five future scenarios that were developed in a broad participatory process.
 The scenarios offer perspectives for the development of sustainable and future-proof strategies.
 The findings are intended to benefit not only the Alpine region, but also small towns in other territories.
 The results are published here https://alpinetowns.alpconv.org/

 2. Small-scale ‘Climate Action in Alpine Towns’:

 The pilot provided a framework for eight towns to introduce participatory and co-creative approaches to planning processes around climate change adaptation or mitigation.
 Creative projects were implemented in Idrija, Tolmin, Belluno, Trento, Sonthofen, Brig-Glis, Annecy, and Chambéry in 2021 and 2022.
 Local funding and support from the pilot lead and the TA2030 partners ensured a solid base for future strategic approaches.
 To learn more about the individual projects in the towns, visit: https://www.alpinetowns.org/climate-action-in-alpine-towns/